-The Egyptian Tarot of Thelema trump for the 28th path of Aries is Hrumachis IV.
+The Egyptian Tarot trump for the 28th path of Aries is Hrumachis IV.
 Hrumachis, the Egyptian Sphinx, has various names including Hormaku, Horakhty and Ra Hoor Khuit.
 The esoteric title of the Tarot trump is Son of the Morning: Chief among the Mighty.

 The Egyptian hieroglyphic name of Hor-em-akhet, from which the Greek Hrumachis is derived, is at the top of the Tarot picture.
-In the centre is Ra-Mentu or Ra Hoor Khuit, based on his image depicted on the Stele of Revealing.
+In the centre is Ra-Mentu or Ra Hoor Khuit.
 As Hrumachis, Horus is fully raised to the sky or heaven.
 The Sun and Serpent crown affirm his identity with both Ra and Typhon-Apophis.
-He wears the leopard spots, emblematic of the ‘space-marks’ or stars and the gift of divine prophecy.
+He wears the leopard spots, emblematic of stars or worlds of being.
 His nemmys is night-blue, the colour of the body of Nuit, which encompasses the whole horizon.